Replace GET by POST

 But as Jim has commented, this approach in general means that users cannot bookmark a link to a particular interface, and the breadcrumb links would have to somehow be made smarter...

-#20 Updated by Steve Beaver about 1 month ago
+#20 Updated by Steve Beaver 2 months ago

 - Status changed from Assigned to Feedback